Skip to main content

 Formula Builder

-Next Open Formula Builder and you’ll see a pop up window which is where you’ll actually construct your formula.
+When you open Formula Builder you’ll see a pop up window which is where you’ll actually construct your formula.
 You’ll have a list of all available data points for your financial data, and your production data, in separate tabs.
-Using these you can add them to the box at the top, and click on any of the equation operators, such as + or - etc. to design the KPI.
-If you need help understanding a data point or help creating a formula please reach our via the green bubble.
+Using these you can add them to the box at the top, and click on any of the equation operators, to design the KPI.

 💡 If you think you have created a highly useful custom formula you would like to see added to the Figured “Default” list, please feel free to message our support team and let them know!